 Table of Contents

 You are in the business of farming if you cultivate, operate, or manage a farm for profit, either as owner or tenant.
 A farm includes livestock, dairy, poultry, fish, fruit, and truck farms.
-It also includes plantations, ranches, ranges, and orchards.
+It also includes plantations, ranches, ranges, and orchards and groves.

 This publication explains how the federal tax laws apply to farming.
 Use this publication as a guide to figure your taxes and complete your farm tax return.
 If you need more information on a subject, get the specific IRS tax publication covering that subject.
 We refer to many of these free publications throughout this publication.
 See chapter 16 for information on ordering these publications.